-When women first accessed the university system in 1910, they found themselves - unwillingly - in the eye of the political storm that had already begun to divide the country: the conviction that education alone could bring about political and social renewal in Spain and save the country from its long decline.
+When women first accessed the university system in 1910, they found themselves - unwillingly - in the eye of the debate on education that involved many of the country's public figures (politicians, professors and intellectuals).
+They shared the conviction that a comprehensive renewal of the education system was required so as to achieve political and social regeneration.
 The university system was subject to the same profound decadence that affected the country as a whole.
-Women's access to the system came at the worst possible moment, the same moment in which a process of gradual recovery was begun.
-This recovery was the result of the dynamic contribution of a number of newly-established bodies under the auspices of the FEI: the Council for Further Studies (1907); the Student Residence (1910); the Female Student Residence (1915); the Center for Historical Studies; and the National Institute of Physics and Chemistry.
+Women's access to the system came at the worst possible moment, the same moment in which a process of gradual recovery began.
+This recovery was the result of the dynamic contribution of a number of newly established bodies under the auspices of the Institución Libre de Enseñanza (ILE): the Council for Further Studies (1907), the Student Residence (1910), the Female Student Residence (1915), the Center for Historical Studies, and the National Institute of Physics and Chemistry.
 The objective was to renew the university system in every area: research, student education and training, and academic exchange at an international level.